Bayesian Continual Learning via Spiking Neural Networks: Experiments

 \subsubsection{DVS-Gestures}

-We now turn to the DVS-Gestures dataset, for which we plot in Fig.~\ref{fig:bayes-id-real} and Fig.~\ref{fig:bayes-id-bin} the performance for real-valued and binary-valued SNNs, in terms of accuracy, reliability diagrams \cite{degroot83evaluation}, and ECE \cite{guo2017hierarchical}.
-In all cases, the SNNs have two fully connected layers comprising $4096$ neurons each for $200$ epochs.
+We now turn to the DVS-Gestures dataset, for which we plot the performance for real-valued and binary-valued SNNs, in terms of accuracy, reliability diagrams \cite{degroot83evaluation}, and ECE \cite{guo2017hierarchical} in Fig.~\ref{fig:bayes-id-real} and Fig.~\ref{fig:bayes-id-bin}.
+In all cases, the SNNs have two fully connected layers comprising $4096$ neurons each, and they are trained for $200$ epochs.
+The architecture was chosen to highlight the benefits of Bayesian learning over frequentist learning in regimes characterized by epistemic uncertainty, and it was not optimized for maximal accuracy.
 The figures confirm that Bayesian SNNs generally produce better calibrated outcomes.
-In fact, reliability diagrams (top rows) demonstrate that frequentist learning algorithms produce overconfident decisions, while Bayesian learning outputs decisions whose confidence levels match well the test accuracy.
-This improvement is reflected for models with real-valued synapses (with fixed precision), in a lower ECE of $0.064$, as compared to $0.088$ for frequentist SNNs; while, for binary SNNs, the reduction in ECE is from $0.085$ for frequentist learning, to $0.069$ for Bayesian learning.
+In fact, reliability diagrams (top rows) demonstrate that frequentist learning algorithms produce overconfident decisions, while Bayesian learning outputs decisions whose confidence levels match well the test accuracies.
+This improvement is reflected, for models with real-valued synapses (with fixed precision), in a lower ECE of $0.064$, as compared to $0.088$ for frequentist SNNs; while, for binary SNNs, the reduction in ECE is from $0.085$ for frequentist learning, to $0.069$ for Bayesian learning.
 This benefit may come at the cost of a slight decrease in terms of accuracy, which is only observed here for binary synapses.
 The bottom parts of Fig.~\ref{fig:bayes-id-real} and Fig.~\ref{fig:bayes-id-bin} also show that frequentist learning tends to output high-confidence decisions with a larger probability.

 We now turn to evaluate the performance in terms of robustness to out-of-distribution data.
 As explained in Sec.~\ref{sec:perf-meas}, to this end, we evaluate the histogram of the confidence levels produced by frequentist and Bayesian learning, as shown in Fig.~\ref{fig:bayes-ood}.
 From the figure, it is remarked that Bayesian learning correctly provides low confidence levels on out-of-distribution data, while frequentist learning outputs decisions with confidence levels similar to the case of in-distribution data, which are shown in Fig.~\ref{fig:bayes-id-real} and Fig.~\ref{fig:bayes-id-bin}.